ivababukova/video-viewer/README.md

 npm run db:generate

 # Seed the database with data
-npm run prisma-seed   # or npm run seed if you've set up this script
+npm run seed   # or npm run seed if you've set up this script
 ```